 Under Article 11(5) of EMIR, mandatory exchange of collateral is not applied to intra-group transactions, on the conditions prescribed therein, if both counterparties are established in Finland.
 This does not require the FIN-FSA’s permission nor a notification to the FIN-FSA.
 The counterparties themselves must ensure that the conditions prescribed in Article 11(5) are fulfilled.

 In other cases, an exemption of intra-group transactions from exchange of collateral requires a notification to the FIN-FSA according to Article 11(6-10) of EMIR and possibly to the competent authority of another Member State in which a counterparty in the group is established, or permission granted by them on application.
-The FIN-FSA should be contacted before such a notification or application is made (see Contacts).
+The FIN-FSA should be contacted before a notification or application is made (see Contacts).

 Pension scheme arrangement exemptions to the clearing obligation